OFFERING 3: ahma's mask (life~death~life)

 More about the exhibition

-For •~TUA~• 大眼 •~MAK~•, Rae-Yen Song has transformed the vast Tramway gallery into a spectral abyss.
-Drawing on ancestral mythologies, Daoism, more-than-human politics, and science fact-fiction, the exhibition immerses visitors in an eternal night: an entangled ecology of microscopic life, ancestral energy, and environmental flux.
+For •~TUA~• 大眼 •~MAK~•, Rae-Yen Song 宋瑞渊 has transformed the vast Tramway gallery into a spectral abyss.
+Rae-Yen's practice is an ever-evolving exercise in worlding, informed by ancestral mythologies, Daoism, family ritual, more-than-human politics, and science fact-fiction.
+The exhibition envelops visitors in an eternal night: an entangled ecology of microscopic life, ancestral energy, and environmental flux.

 Exhibition opening times